diegoobecker/backstage-template/README.md

 ### The template will do:

-- [x] Create a respository
+- [x] Create a Github respository
-- [ ] Create a file catalog info (https://backstage.io/docs/features/software-catalog/descriptor-format)
+- [x] Create a file catalog info [more details](https://backstage.io/docs/features/software-catalog/descriptor-format)
-- [ ] Create a application with database
+- [ ] Create a application